kaltura-vpaas/kaltura-node-template/README.md

 # Kaltura Node Template
-All of the necessary components to get a basic node app running with the Kaltura node API.
+All the necessary components to get a node app running on the Kaltura node API.

 # Documentation
  This project is a basic node template created using npx express-generator